robasonite/site-damnit/devlog.md

 # 2020-09-17

 Decided to use YAML for the config file.
-That way, tools like `cx_Freeze` could be used to generate stand-alone executables that don't require Python to be installed.
+That way, tools like `cx_Freeze` can be used to generate stand-alone executables that don't require Python to be installed.
 The progam now has the ability to generate a default configuration file if it doesn't find one.